sdss/datamodel/datamodel/products/md/astraVisitThePayne.md

-# Data Model: astraStarThePayne
+# Data Model: astraVisitThePayne

-Results and best-fit models from the ThePayne astra pipeline for a single star
+Results and best-fit models from the ThePayne astra pipeline for each visit of a single star

 ## Contents